hannesdatta/course-dprep/content/docs/building-blocks/_index.md

 title: "Building Blocks"
 bookHidden: false
 weight: 40
-bookCollapseSection: true
+bookCollapseSection: false
+draft: false

 ---

 # Building Blocks

-A selection of materials you may want to incorporate into your team project:
+Building blocks are code snippets that we will make available throughout the course, and that you can use for your team projects.

 {{<section>}}